oscarlazo1925/project-1/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+🔹 If you used Vite + gh-pages

+Make sure vite.config.js has the correct base:

+export default defineConfig({
+  base: "/my-repo-name/", // your repo name
+});

+Add gh-pages if you haven’t already:

+npm install gh-pages --save-dev

+Add these scripts in your package.json:

+"scripts": {
+  "dev": "vite",
+  "build": "vite build",
+  "preview": "vite preview",
+  "deploy": "gh-pages -d dist"
+}

+Build and redeploy:

+npm run build
+npm run deploy

+✅ This will push your dist folder to the gh-pages branch and update your live site.